MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide.md

     This step creates a new database with the name **AIPScannerUL_\<profile_name>**

-4. Only if the scanner is running on a disconnected computer: Now run [Import-AIPScannerConfiguration](/powershell/module/azureinformationprotection/Import-AIPScannerConfiguration) and specify the file that contains the scanner's exported settings.
-This step is needed because the upgrade command creates a new database to contain the scanner configuration and the settings are not automatically carried forward.

-6. Restart the Azure Information Protection Scanner service, **Azure Information Protection Scanner**.
+4. Restart the Azure Information Protection Scanner service, **Azure Information Protection Scanner**.

 You can now use the rest of the instructions in [Deploying the Azure Information Protection scanner to automatically classify and protect files](../deploy-aip-scanner.md), omitting the step to install the scanner.
 Because the scanner is already installed, there's no reason to install it again.